 - Providing employee benefits, including health insurance, retirement plans, etc.

 More and more small businesses are spending money on contractors.
-In 2014, 8.1 percent of U.S. sole proprietorship business expenses were spent on contractors, according to the IRS (up from 5.8 percent in 2007).
+In 2018, 8.7% of U.S. sole proprietorship business expenses were spent on contractors, according to the IRS.

 Independent contractors have some easy-to-identify benefits for the bottom line.
 Because you aren’t paying employment taxes and providing benefits for them, contractors can often cost less than full-time employees.

 But with the pros, like lower cost, can come cons, like the lack of control you might have over your contractor’s schedule.

 Here’s a breakdown of some of the pros and cons for both independent contractors and employees.

 |Benefits of hiring independent contractors||Challenges of hiring independent contractors|

 |Expertise: Contractors work independently.
 They can focus on a very specific project that you may not have expertise in.
 You may consider a contractor for work you need done once or a few times rather than consistently throughout the year.||Less control: Businesses have less control over independent contractors, who tend to enjoy a greater amount of autonomy.
 Plus, they generally only work for a business for a short amount of time, which can be disruptive.|